Hechicero: Early career (2001–2014)

-Mexican independent circuit (2001–present)

-Rey Hechicero made his debut on February 15, 2001, in his home town of Monterrey, Nuevo León working for a local wrestling promotion.
-In 2004, he was listed as having worked a number of matches for the Naucalpan, State of Mexico-based International Wrestling Revolution Group (IWRG), but did not tour extensively outside Nuevo León.
-In 2007, Rey Hechicero became involved in a storyline feud against another local Monterrey wrestler called Gitano del Norte ("The Gypsy of the North"), a storyline that led to both men putting their masks on the line on the outcome of a Lucha de Apuestas ("bet match").
-Rey Hechicero won and forced his opponent to unmask, which in lucha libre, is considered more prestigious than winning championships.
-He capped 2007 by defeating Tigre Universitario to win the WWA World Middleweight Championship.
-Defeating Tigre Universitario for the championship was part of a long running storyline between the two, a storyline that would see both of them involved in a four-man Lucha de Apuesta on March 23, 2008.
-Both Rey Hechicero and Tigre Universitario escaped from the match with their masks while Valiente pinned Sergio Romo Jr., to force Romo to be shaved bald after the match since he was not masked.

-In late 2008, Rey Hechicero was scheduled to team up with Último Guerrero for a Ruleta de la muerte ("Roulette of death") tournament, where the losers of the match advance and the losing team have to fight each other for their masks.
-Rey Hechicero suffered an injury shortly before the tournament and had to be replaced by Difunto II.
-There was no verification if Rey Hechicero had indeed been injured or if the replacement took place, because whoever had originally agreed to lose his mask changed his mind and Difunto II agreed to lose his match.
-Also in 2008, Rey Hechicero began working for a local promotion called Poder Y Honor ("Power and Honor"; PYH) and in 2009 he outlasted Chucho Mar Jr., Estrella Dorada Jr. and Tigre Universitario to become the inaugural PYH Heavyweight Champion.
-In the following years, he worked for a number of wrestling promotions as they toured through Monterrey, including winning the mask of Caifán Rockero I on a Perros del Mal show in March 2010.
-While he began working for Consejo Mundial de Lucha Libre ("World Wrestling Council"; CMLL) in 2014, he was also allowed to work for various local promotions by CMLL.
-On December 25, 2014, Rey Hechicero unsuccessfully challenged Black Terry for the FLLM Master Championship on a Cara Lucha show in Ciudad Nezahualcoyotl.
+In 2007, he became involved in a storyline feud against another local Monterrey wrestler called Gitano del Norte ("The Gypsy of the North"), leading to both men putting their masks on the line on the outcome of a Lucha de Apuestas ("bet match").
+Rey Hechicero won and forced his opponent to unmask which, in lucha libre, is considered more prestigious than winning championships.
+He capped 2007 by defeating Tigre Universitario to win the WWA World Middleweight Championship, which was part of a long running storyline between the two.
+Both men were involved in a four-man Lucha de Apuestas on March 23, 2008, escaping from the match with their masks while Valiente pinned Sergio Romo Jr., forcing Romo to be shaved bald since he was not masked.
+Later that year, he was scheduled to team up with Último Guerrero for a Ruleta de la muerte ("Roulette of death") tournament, where the losers of the match advance and have to fight each other for their masks.
+Rey Hechicero suffered an injury shortly before the tournament and was replaced by Difunto II.
+There was no verification if he had indeed been injured or if the replacement took place, since whoever had originally agreed to lose his mask changed his mind and Difunto II agreed to lose his match.
+Also in 2008, Rey Hechicero began working for a local promotion called Poder Y Honor ("Power and Honor"; PYH), and in 2009, he outlasted Chucho Mar Jr., Estrella Dorada Jr. and Tigre Universitario to become the inaugural PYH Heavyweight Champion.
+In the following years, he worked for a number of wrestling promotions as they toured through Monterrey, including winning the mask of Caifán Rockero I at a Perros del Mal show in March 2010.